likejazz/daum-search-mac/README.md

 # License

 These works are available under the MIT license.
-See the [LICENSE][license] file for more info.
+See the [license](LICENSE) file for more info.